edison23/xutiles/README.md

 The window decorations need to be compensated for.
 There are two dimensions:

 - `WINDOW_DECORATION_HEIGHT` - top-bar window decoration; find out empirically.
-25px is for Graybird-dark on Xubuntu.
+25 px is for Graybird-dark on Xubuntu.
 - `WINDOW_DECORATION_WIDTH` - vertical borders of windows; find out empirically.
-1px is for Graybird-dark on Xubuntu.
+1 px is for Graybird-dark on Xubuntu.

 Each theme may have these values different.